Our office maintains a directory of some of the most prestigious external service awards to encourage the recognition of outstanding faculty members.

-The Ben Gant Innovative Practice Award is presented to a BCPhA member who has demonstrated significant innovation in their respective practice and/or the profession.
+The Pharmacy Excellence Award is presented to a BCPhA member who has demonstrated significant innovation in their respective practice and/or the profession.

 The Canadian Association of Journalists runs an annual awards program that recognizes the best in Canadian journalism—with a particular focus on investigative work.

 The Georges A Goyer, QC Memorial Award for Distinguished Service recognizes the exceptional contributions by any resident of BC to the legal profession, jurisprudence, to the law or development of the law, or a significant law-related benefit to the residents of BC.

 The Presidential Award is presented to individuals who have advanced the stewardship of Canada’s forest resources, demonstrated leadership in forestry, taken an active role in promoting competence among forestry professionals, and fostered public awareness of Canadian and international forestry issues.

 The fellowship recognizes individuals who have exhibited exemplary and substantive leadership of an extraordinary nature in implementing activities that support the goals and objectives of Member and Geographic Activities at the local, regional, national and/or international level.

 The Fiction Prize recognizes Canadian writers of exceptional talent for the year's best novel or short-story collection, as selected by a three-member, independent judging panel.

 The Advocates of Architecture Award celebrates those whose work and dedication to improving the built environment have made a significant contribution to our society.